sassoftware/restaf/doc.md

 Route property
 --------------

-Each restafObject has a route property.
-This is a string that is key to the data pointed to by restafObj. restAF uses the route to find the data associated with this key.
-If for whatever reason you need to maintain a "pointer" to a restafObj( or pass it in as a query parameter you can use this.
-In the call to store.apiCall you can use the route value as a substitute for the restafLink object.
+Each rafObject has a route property.
+This is a string that is key to the data pointed to by rafObject. restAF uses the route to find the data associated with this key.
+If for whatever reason you need to maintain a "pointer" to a rafObject( or pass it in as a query parameter you can use this.
+In the call to store.apiCall you can use the route value as a substitute for the rafLink object.

 More on Authentication in restAF
 -----------------------------